mareco94/YouTubeDataAPI/README.md

 # YouTube Data API

-A YouTube Crawler with the use of YouTube Data API (v3)
+A scripts to get YouTube data with the use of YouTube Data API (v3)

 This project runs with python3